-Country of Incorporation % equity interest December 31, 2015 Accounting Method Galane Gold Mines Ltd. Canada 100% Consolidation Mupane Gold Mines Limited Mauritius 100% Consolidation Gallery Gold Pty Ltd. Australia 100% Consolidation Mupane Gold Mining (Pty) Ltd. Botswana 100% Consolidation The Northern Lights Exploration Company (Pty) Ltd. Botswana 100% Consolidation Galaxy Gold Mining Ltd. South Africa 74% Consolidation
+Country of Incorporation % equity interest December 31, 2016 Accounting Method Calara Calli Mara Lat C 1.
+1000/ G 1' 1 Galane Gold Mines Ltd. Canada 100% Consolidation Mupane Gold Mines Limited Mauritius 100% Consolidation Gallery Gold Pty Ltd. Australia 100% Consolidation Mupane Gold Mining (Pty) Ltd. Botswana 100% Consolidation The Northern Lights Exploration Company (Pty) Ltd. Botswana 100% Consolidation Galaxy Gold Mining Limited South Africa 100% Consolidation

 Subsidiaries consist of entities over which the Company is exposed to, or has rights to, variable returns as well as the ability to affect those returns through the power to direct the relevant activities of the entity.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
-The financial information of the subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.
+The financial information of the subsidiaries are prepared for the same reporting period as the Company, using consistent accounting policies.